ceammc/SwiftRNBO/README.md

 }
 ```

-Then use this `RNBOContext` instance's methods to interact with the RNBO patcher:
+Then use this `RNBOAudioUnitHostModel` instance's methods to interact with the RNBO patcher:

 ```Swift
 var rnbo = RNBOContext()